California officials report first virus death of a child

 How likely children are to contract and spread the virus is a key question as leaders in California and elsewhere determine if and how to safely reopen schools this fall.
 Most California counties are now on a state monitoring list because of rising virus cases and and may not reopen schools for in-person instruction until they are off the list for 14 days.

-Statewide, 96 people died during the past 24 hours, according to figures released Friday.
-Cases are increasing by the thousands each day, but the curve appears to be flattening.
+Statewide, 96 deaths were reported in the last day, according to figures released Friday.
+Cases are still increasing by the thousands each day, but the curve appears to be flattening.
 The average number of new cases per day over the past week was 8,322, compared to 9,881 in the previous week.

-The percentage of people testing positive has dropped to 6.5% over the past seven days, compared to 7.2% over the past 14 days.
+The average percentage of people testing positive dropped to 6.5% over the past seven days, compared to 7.2% over 14 days.

-For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
-For some — especially older adults and people with existing health problems — it can cause more severe illness, including pneumonia, and death.

 Gov. Gavin Newsom pledged more support for the Central Valley on Monday, including $52 million in federal money for eight counties to improve testing and find places for people to isolate or quarantine if they can’t do so at home.
-The eight counties, including Fresno and Kern, home to major cities, had positive test rates between 11% and 18% at the beginning of the week, well above the state average.
+The eight counties, including Fresno and Kern, home to major cities, had positive test rates between 11% and 18% at the beginning of the week.

+For many people, the coronavirus causes no symptoms and for others only mild or moderate illness, such as fever and cough that clear up in two to three weeks.
+For some, especially older adults and people with existing health problems, the virus can cause more severe illness, including pneumonia, and be fatal.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.